francois-berder/trace-decoder/doc/sifive_perf.md

 `PerfFuncEntryExitInit()` should be used when the program being traced has been compiled with function entry/exit instrumentation (by using the -finstrument-functions compiler switch).
 The -finstrument-functions compiler switch automatically adds calls at all function entries and exits to routines provided in the performance library that will record information in the trace buffer.
 When running on bare metal, all cores should call `perfFunctionEntryExitInit()`, and performance trace information will be recorded for all cores.
 The exception would be if any core is executing code that is not instrumented with the -finstrument-functions option, they do not need to call `perfFunctionEntryExitInit()`.
 Typically, all cores run the same program, so they will all be executing instrumented functions.

-The Linux version of the performance trace library does not currently support collecting data on multiple cores.
-If collecting a performance trace on a multicore Linux platform, the application being traced should be limited to a single core using the linux `taskset` command.
+The performance trace library does not currently support collecting data on multiple cores.
+If collecting a performance trace on a multicore platform, the application being traced should be limited to a single core using the linux `taskset` command.

 In addition to the requested performance counters, each time a function is called, the address of the function being called and the address of the function it being called from will be recorded.
 Each time a function exits, the address of the function exiting and the address of the function returning to will be recorded.
 Note that these addresses are the address of the function start, and not the address of the call or return.

 The `perfFuncEntryExitInit()` function will program the trace engine and do any needed setup. `perfFunctEntryExitInit()` should be called after `perfInit()` and before any performance data is collected.

 The trace engine will be set up with trace mode `teInstruction = 0` (no instruction trace) and `teInstrumentation = 1` (generate ITC message for all itStimulus registers).
 Also, timestamps will be on.
 The stop on wrap bit will be set so that if the buffer fills, tracing will stop (instead of wrapping to the beginning of the buffer and continuing).
 Note that if instruction trace and itc instrumentation is enabled (through your own or customized init), the number of itc (data acquisition) messages that will fit in the buffer will be greatly reduced because of the presence of BTM or HTM messages in the buffer.

-If tracing multiple cores on bare metal, each core needs to call `perfFuncEntryExitInit()` (all cores should be traced because they will all execute code with the function entry/exits instrumented by the compiler).

 Arguments: